Airfix: Expansion

 Most of Airfix's older range of military vehicles, though sold as 1/72, are generally accepted as OO or 1/76 scale - the subsequent introduction of a small number of true 1/72 vehicle kits to the Airfix range created controversy regarding the exact scale.
 Hornby's new packaging shows 1/72 or 1/76 as appropriate.

 In late 1962, the acquisition of the intellectual property and 35 moulds of Rosebud Kitmaster gave Airfix its first models of railway locomotives in OO and HO scales and its first motorcycle kit; the Ariel Arrow in 1/16 scale.
-The '60's also saw the introduction of an extremely popular line of boxed 1/72 scale military figures.
+The 1960s also saw the introduction of a line of boxed 1/72 scale military figures.

 In the mid-1970s, larger scales were introduced, including detailed 1/24-scale models of the Spitfire, Messerschmitt Bf 109, Hawker Hurricane and Harrier "jump-jet".
 The mid-1970s were a peak time for Airfix.
 Releasing as many as 17 new kits a year, Airfix commanded 75% of the UK market with 20 million kits per annum.
 Series 20 was limited for several years to the 1972 1/12 scale kit of the 1930 Supercharged Bentley 4½ Litre car, with 272 parts and the option of a 3-volt motor.
 In 1979 four motorcycles in 1/8 scale were added to this series.
-The company also introduced an addition to the very popular plastic soldier boxed set line with a 1/32 scale version.
+The company also introduced an addition to the plastic soldier boxed set line with a 1/32 scale version.

-In this period, apart from model kits, Airfix also produced a wide range of toys, games, dolls and art & craft products.
+During this period, as well as model kits, Airfix also produced a wide range of toys, games, dolls and art & craft products.
 It was still producing other plastic products such as homewares at this time.
-Airfix Industries acquired part of the failing Lines Brothers' huge Tri-ang toy business, then in voluntary liquidation, giving it the Meccano and Dinky Toys businesses in 1971.
+Airfix Industries acquired part of the failing Lines Brothers' Tri-ang toy business, then in voluntary liquidation, giving it the Meccano and Dinky Toys businesses in 1971.
 This made Airfix the UK's largest toy company.